cromachina/fanbox-bot/README.md

         - The bot's role must be higher in the role settings than the roles of the users it is assigning new roles to, otherwise you may get a permission error when assigning roles.
     - ⚠ Only invite one instance of a running bot to one server.
 If you invite the bot instance to multiple servers, it will only work with the first server it can find, which might be randomly ordered.
         - If you need a bot to run in multiple servers, then run different instances of the bot out of different directories, with different bot tokens (you have to create a new Discord app).
-- The bot must be running continually to service random requests and run periodic functions. ~~If you do not have a continually running computer, then I recommend renting a lightweight VM on a cloud service (Google Cloud, AWS, DigitalOcean, etc.) to host your bot instance.~~
+- The bot must be running continually to service random requests and run periodic functions.
+If you do not have a continually running computer, then I recommend renting a lightweight VM on a cloud service (Google Cloud, AWS, DigitalOcean, etc.) to host your bot instance.
+When you get to updating the bot config, refer to `Fanbox API Restriction` above for how to retrieve the correct tokens for your VM.
-- Because of Fanbox's restrictive API, it seems that it can now only be accessed from your current IP address.
-It might only be possible to run the bot from the same computer/network in which you have retrieved your Fanbox session cookies.
 - I recommend installing Docker to run the bot, to both mitigate build issues and have your bot start automatically if your computer or VM restarts.
   - For Windows: https://www.docker.com/products/docker-desktop/
   - If using a cloud VM, typically Debian or Ubuntu Linux: run `sudo apt update && sudo apt install docker`